Q&A about the BSN

 How do I handle my BSN?

 The BSN is your personal number.
-Keep the BSN safe and do not share it with others.
+Keep the BSN safe and do not share it with others for no reason.

 What if I do not remember my BSN?